 - a.
-Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions or; - b.
+Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions (provided that said code deficiencies were not caused by neglect or lack of maintenance on the part of the current or previous owners) or; - b.
 Any alteration of a "historic structure", provided that the alteration will not preclude the structure's continued designation as a "historic structure".